FOREVER22: the first bright galaxies with population III stars at redshifts $z \simeq 10-20$ and comparisons with JWST data: Results

-The galaxies at $z\le 14$ have UV flux densities of $> 1~\rm nJy$ that are observable by JWST with a reasonable integration time.
+The galaxies at $z\le 14$ have UV flux densities of $\gtrsim 10~\rm nJy$ that are observable by JWST with a reasonable integration time.
 We suggest that a part of the observed fluxes of candidate galaxies at $z \gtrsim 10$ could be contributed by Pop III stars.
 If the sensitivity of future observations at $3~\rm \micron$ will reach $\sim 0.1~\rm nJy$, the UV light dominated by Pop III stars can be observed directly.
 Also, note that Lyman continuum fluxes can be dominated by Pop III stars significantly even if the mass fraction of Pop III stars is low $\lesssim 0.1$.
-For example, the contribution of Pop III stars to the LyC flux at $900~\rm \AA$ for the galaxy at $z=17$ is $0.6$.
+For example, the contribution of Pop III stars to the LyC flux at $900~\rm \AA$ for the galaxy at $z=17$ is $0.7$.
 Thus, these galaxies consisting of both Pop II and III stars can be strong ionizing sources.
 In addition, they may have unique properties in SEDs with high equivalent widths of doubly ionized oxygen, carbon, and helium \citep[see also,][]{Nakajima22}.
 In this work, we do not take into account the radiative transfer in the galaxies.
 However, since the galaxies are low-mass and low-metallicity systems, non-ionizing UV continuum photons are expected to escape efficiently.
 Therefore, the estimated UV-slopes are unlikely to change significantly.
 On the other hand, the escape fraction of LyC photons can change with time depending on the inhomogeneous gas structure due to the SN feedback \citep{Yajima14c, Paardekooper15, Kimm15, Trebitsch17}.
 In the case of a high escape fraction, He{\sc ii} and other metal lines can be faint.
+As shown in \citet{Ono22}, the sizes of our modelled galaxies change with time significantly.
+In phases when dusty gas compactly distributes star-forming regions at the galactic center, UV photons can be attenuated even at such high redshifts.
+In practice, the gas at the galactic center reaches a metallicity with $Z \gtrsim 0.1~\Zsun$ at $z \sim 10$ (see also, Isobe et al. 2023b).
+The escape fraction of photons sensitively depends on the covering fraction of dusty gas clouds from young stars.
 We will perform radiative transfer simulations in future work.